Table of Contents

 JavaScript Execution

 PDFs can contain JavaScript code that executes when opened.
 Attackers use this to exploit vulnerabilities in PDF readers, potentially installing malware or stealing data.
+A malicious PDF might silently download a payload in the background, redirect you to a phishing site, or exploit a buffer overflow vulnerability in your reader.
 Always keep your PDF reader updated and disable JavaScript execution in PDF settings.

 Form Data Harvesting